verenate/dustjs-helpers/README.md

 }(typeof exports !== 'undefined' ? module.exports = require('dustjs-helpers') : dust));
 ```
-the for loop allow to extend dustjs-helpers without this you will replace the helpers.
+The for loop allows to extend dustjs-helpers without this you will replace the helpers.